Sector14/cougar-util/Readme.md

 device.
 It does not recreate the gui configuration abilities of HOTAS CCP or indeed Foxy provides.

+If you do not have access to Windows you can still mostly configure your HOTAS.
+A bundled tcm profile allows the RDR Cursor axis to be remapped for use in Falcon BMS, however due to embedded manual calibration data you will need to stick to using automatic calibration mode when using the bundled TCM.

 Handles only a single connected Cougar HOTAS.
 Connections will be made to the first detected device in the case of several matching vid:pid devices.

+Further support to reduce the reliance on access to a Windows machine is covered in the "Thoughts on the Future" section.

 # Usage

 Run the utility with -h for help.

-Running ./cougar-util with no options will configure the Cougar to the same state it would be in if you reconnect the device.
+Running ./cougar-util with no options will configure the Cougar to the same state it would be in if you disconnect and reconnect the device.
 Default axis profile, no emulation, automatic calibration.

 Assuming your Cougar has been one-time configured in Windows, most users will simply need to run this utility with the following switches:

   ./cougar-util -u -e -m

-Which will activate the user profile mapping, enable button and axis emulation and enable your manual calibration data.
+Which will activate the existing user profile mapping, enable button and axis emulation and enable your manual calibration data.

-cougar-util will need to be run as root in order to access the usb device.
+NOTE: cougar-util will need to be run as root in order to access the usb device.
-Refer to the "Automatic Configuation" section to resolve to avoid this.
+Refer to the "Automatic Configuration" section for alternatives.

 ## Options